hugocore/spatiotemporal-visualizer/README.md

 spatiotemporal-visualizer
 =========================

-An online spatiotemporal data visualizer using D3.js, Leaflet.js and Crossfilter
+An online spatio-temporal utility to visualize trajectory data using D3.js, Leaflet.js and Crossfilter.